top of page

 - 1 cup cooked lentils (18g)

 • Choose high-quality protein: Animal sources like meat, fish, dairy, and eggs provide all essential amino acids.
-Plant proteins like beans, lentils, quinoa, and soy are also excellent when combined properly.
+Plant proteins like beans, lentils, quinoa, and soy are also excellent in combination.
+Hemp and buckwheat are two of my favourites.
+They are a complete plant protein, containing all essential amino acids.

 • Use protein supplements if needed: Whey, casein, or plant-based powders can help fill gaps, especially after workouts.